viniciussmk/viniciussmk/README.md

 ## Hello, I'm Vinicius !

-- 📚 I am Junior Developer at QSaúde
+- 📚 I am Junior Developer at Vinci Partners
 - 📧 E-mail : viniciusgomes49@hotmail.com
 - 💬 Linkedin : linkedin.com/in/vinicius-gomes-452baa19a
 - 💻 Looking for new challenges !